tenstand/little-games/README.md

 **Content**

-The inspiration for the layout of the game came from the example Ultimate Rock, Paper, Scissors as well as the site [serialized.net](https://serialized.net/app/rpsls/#BITBH).
+Inspiration for the button layout came from the site [serialized.net](https://serialized.net/app/rpsls/#BITBH).

 The rules were taken from [rpsls.net](https://rpsls.net/#55xt9).

 **Code**

+Some html and css code were taken from the CI Ultimate Rock, Paper, Scissors example project.

 I looked at a number of sites in order to understand JavaScript further.
 I used the following sites.